elias123tre/motion_sensor_lifx/README.md

 ### Compile & deploy release

-Running the file `deploy.ps1` with Powershell will cross-compile the cargo project, copy the binary, set +x permission and restart the systemd service
+Running the file `deploy.ps1` with Powershell will cross-compile the cargo project, copy the binary, set +x permission and restart the systemd service.

+### Run the program via terminal

+Make sure the systemd service is stopped then `cargo run`.

-### Run from VS Code
+### Build or test from VS Code

 Run the default build task `CTRL+SHIFT+B` to build the binary.

-Run the default test task `CTRL+SHIFT+G` to build the binary, copy it to the server and then run the tests
+Run the default test task `CTRL+SHIFT+G` to build the binary, copy it to the server and then run the tests.

 ## [IO Architecture Diagram](https://whimsical.com/lifx-pir-diagram-LWt2r7TCdW55KH7i5Y7EtW)